 Whether it’s filming each other narrating original TED talks in Sixth Grade or making a stop-motion animation film in Spanish, students at SFS use technology in creative and imaginative ways.

 All Middle School and Elementary School classrooms are equipped with projectors, document cameras, and wireless access, allowing teachers to show content that brings concepts to life and deepens understanding.
-Students can also project their work to share in class.
+Teachers use iPads to project and markup lessons, and students can project their work to share in class.

-Our 1-to-1 iPad program in the Middle School provides an iPad and keyboard case for each student to use at school and at home.
-They might type poems and essays in Humanities, create spreadsheets and charts in Math and Science, and create presentations to illustrate their ideas and conclusions.
+Our 1-to-1 iPad program in the Middle School provides an iPad, keyboard case, and stylus for each student to use at school and at home.
+They might type poems and essays in Humanities, create spreadsheets and charts in Math and Science, or create presentations to illustrate their ideas and conclusions.
+Our Learning Management System allows teachers to post interactive assignments, helps students track and submit their assignments, and facilitates teacher/student communication.
+Parents/guardians can also track student assignments as needed.